Orkneyinga saga: Torf-Einarr

 Einarr is also provided with various characteristics associated with Odin.
 Both have but one eye and the death of an opponent at Einarr's hands is offered to the god—an act that contains a hint of Odin's own sacrifice to himself in the Hávamál.
 Einarr is a man of action who is self-made, and he is a successful warrior who (unlike his brothers) avenges his father's death.
 He leads a dramatic and memomorable life and emerges as "ancient, powerful and mysterious—but as a literary figure rather than a real person".
-He is also a heathen whose appearance at the commencement of the saga contrasts with the later martyrdom of his descendant St Magnus.
-That event marks a "moral high-point" of the story.
+He is also a heathen whose appearance at the commencement of the saga contrasts with the later martyrdom of his descendant St Magnus, which event marks a "moral high-point" of the story.

 Sigurd the Stout

-The death of Earl Sigurd Hlodvirsson (980–1014) is the subject of earliest known contemporary reference to the earldom of Orkney.
+The death of Earl Sigurd Hlodvirsson (980–1014) is the subject of the earliest known contemporary reference to the earldom of Orkney.
 The 12th-century Irish source, the Cogadh Gaedhil re Gallaibh, records the events of the Battle of Clontarf in 1014.
 The "foreigners and Leinstermen" were led by Brodir of the Isle of Man and Sigurd, and the battle lasted all day, but the Irishmen ultimately drove back their enemies into the sea.
 His death is corroborated by the Annals of Ulster, which record that amongst the dead was "Siuchraid son of Loduir, iarla Innsi Orcc" (i.e. of Sigurd, son of Hlodvir, Earl of Orkney).

 King Olaf Tryggvason of Norway, who is said to have forcibly Christianised Orkney.
 Painting by Peter Nicolai Arbo.

 According to the Orkneyinga saga, the Northern Isles had been Christianised by King Olaf Tryggvasson in 995 when he stopped at South Walls on his way from Ireland to Norway.
 The King summoned jarl Sigurd and said "I order you and all your subjects to be baptised.
 If you refuse, I'll have you killed on the spot and I swear I will ravage every island with fire and steel."
 Unsurprisingly, Sigurd agreed and the islands became Christian at a stroke.
 However, when the sagas were written down Orkney had been Christian for 200 years or more and the conversion tale itself has been described as "blatantly unhistorical".
-Some have argued that when the Norse arrived in the Northern Isles they would have found organised Christianity already thriving there, although there is no mention of this at all in the sagas.
+When the Norse arrived in the Northern Isles they would have found organised Christianity already thriving there, although there is no mention of this at all in the sagas.